Let’s point out the obvious here. 2020 sucked!

 I had a really fun time reviewing this great work from the late Satoshi Kon.
 Reviewing with others can be even more fun and I had the honor of doing so with Australian aniblogger/author/poet Ashley Capes.
-Ashley is an awesome addition to the WordPress reviewing community as he makes intelligent reviews can covers a wide array of both obscure and popular media.
+Ashley is an awesome addition to the WordPress reviewing community as he makes intelligent reviews that can cover a wide array of both obscure and popular media.
 We’ve had great discussions in the past and we even joke with each that we’re each other’s doppelgangers when it comes to taste in anime like how he was the only other blogger I’ve seen to have reviewed Kurogane Communication (that’s such an underrated anime that more people should know about) and both of us have even covered a Disney plagiarism controversy that’s associated with anime like his Atlantis/Nadia post.
 Of course, we all know what controversy I’m guilty of talking about.
 Haha!
 Seriously, I thought it was awesome and I would love to collaborate with additional bloggers.
 Ashley and I even have another collab planned soon, so watch out for it!

-First series I reviewed to get it’s own Top 7 list: Hikaru no Go
+First series I reviewed to get its own Top 7 list: Hikaru no Go

 2020 might as well be the year I really got back into Hikaru no Go.
-I binge watched the whole series early last year even when lockdown started.
+I binge-watched the whole series early last year even when lockdown started.
 Despite having moments of depression and paranoia, rediscovering this anime I first saw as a teenager (saying nothing about reading the manga first close to the same time) did calm me down.
-After I reviewed that series, I thought it would be amazing to give Hikaru no Go it’s own Top 7 list especially since I could’ve put way more fun facts about it in my original review and even then that post has more fun facts than any other review I’ve done before.
+After I reviewed that series, I thought it would be amazing to give Hikaru no Go its own Top 7 list especially since I could’ve put way more fun facts about it in my original review, and even then that post has more fun facts than any other review I’ve done before.